Last Updated on

-If you are designing a website, send over instructional videos and/or an instructional PDF to aide your client in doing things like creating blogs posts, obtaining their new fonts and making small changes to the text on the website.
+If you are designing a website, send over instructional videos and/or an instructional PDF to aid your client in doing things like creating blogs posts, obtaining their new fonts, and making small changes to the text on the website.

 It’s up to you just how much control you want to give your clients, but I personally find that teaching them how to make little changes on their own is better in the end.
 Just make sure you explain to them that if they decide to try and fiddle around with anything aside from what you are teaching them to do, they could break the site and you are not responsible for anything that happens once you pass it off to them (I include this point in my contract).